sofferjacob/jslk/docs/issue_template.md

 ### Expected behavior
-Short description on what was expected to happen.
+Short description of what was expected to happen.

 ### Actual behavior
-Self explanatory.
+Self-explanatory.

 ### How to reproduce
 How to reproduce the abnormal behavior.